Best Day Trips from Denver, United States

 When setting out to hike Quandary Peak, dress in layers, wear sturdy hiking boots and bring a windproof jacket (it’s cold and windy at the top, even in summer).

-Fall Colors In Breckenridge
+Fall colors in Breckenridge

 If you plan to take a day trip to Breckenridge in winter, this is when the town truly comes alive, even more so than the other seasons!
 Breckenridge is a very popular skiing town, it boasts over 187 trails covering 5 peaks and the highest lift-served terrain in North America.